 The federal government publishes national poverty thresholds that define the minimum income level necessary to obtain the necessities of life.
 Table I shows the number of households within Laguna Woods living in poverty by household type.
 A total of 242 households within Laguna Woods are living below the federal poverty threshold, representing approximately 6 percent of all households.
 Approximately 1 percent of all households in Laguna Woods are female-headed households living below the poverty level.
-Of these female-headed households living below the poverty level.
-Of these female-headed households in Laguna Woods) have children under the age of 18.
+Of these female-headed households living below the poverty level, 9 of the households (or 0.2 percent of all households in Laguna Woods) have children under the age of 18.
 Another significant group living in poverty are seniors.
 As shown in Table I, approximately 6 percent of all households in Laguna Woods are senior-headed households living below the poverty level.